Our daily bread: why prayer matters

 Jesus taught his disciples to pray for daily bread.
 He invites us to live our daily lives prayerfully; trusting in and grateful for God’s provision.

 You see, for the Rich Ruler, Jesus was a Teacher.
 But for Zacchaeus Jesus is Lord.
 There’s a world of difference.
-The Bible can and does teaches us all sorts about living well with money.
-There’s bible wisdom on budgeting and borrowing, spending and saving, and giving.
-But we enter into generous discipleship when Jesus becomes Lord of our money, our possessions.
+The Bible can and does teach us all sorts about living well with money.
+There’s biblical teaching on budgeting and borrowing, spending, saving, and giving.

 When we pray we acknowledge that God is the owner and the giver of all that we have.
 It’s no longer ‘my money’ to do with as I please.
 It’s God’s money entrusted to our stewardship.
-That’s the all important shift in generous discipleship.
-We don’t get there just by a decision we make in our heads.
-It’s a change of heart that is born of prayerfulness.
+That is the all-important shift in generous discipleship.
+We don’t get there just by a decision we make in our heads, it’s a change of heart that is born of prayerfulness.

-The purpose of Giving in Grace, of any stewardship programme is more than balancing the books, resourcing the ministry.
+The point is this: the purpose of Giving in Grace is more than balancing the books or resourcing ministry.
 We can do that with a godly asking.
-The deeper goal is a gentle and growing change of the money culture in our church.
-A change in tone in how we do our money talk.
+The deeper purpose is a gentle and growing change in the money culture in our church.
+A change of tone in our money talk.
 We can only do that with a godly praying.
-Prayer helps us connect our faith, our giving, our worship, our lifestyles.

 Fruit of the loom